DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 1. Cohort opens for registrations.
 2. Schools register ECTs and mentors, choosing the programme type (`provider-led` or `school-led`) for each participant rather than making a schoolwide choice.
+3. If the school chooses the provider-led option, they also tell us which lead provider will be training the participant.
-3. Lead providers find schools they want to partner with using `GET /schools` API endpoint.
+4. Lead providers find schools they want to partner with using `GET /schools` API endpoint.
+Schools that have selected them will show as `expression_of_interest = TRUE`.
-4. Lead providers create partnerships via the `POST /partnerships` endpoint.
+5. Lead providers create partnerships via the `POST /partnerships` endpoint.
+They’ll then see any participants the school has assigned to them in `GET /participants`.

 ## Understanding partnerships in the API